Planning for Vocation and Career

 Researching College and Vocational Programs

-After you have narrowed down some potential fields and careers, research the colleges and institutions that carry programs which would fulfill the education or training necessary for that career or vocation.
+After you have narrowed down some potential fields and careers, research the colleges, institutions, and guilds that carry programs which would fulfill the education or training necessary for that career or vocation.
 Determine what those programs require for preparation during the high school years, and in particular, what their admissions policies are for homeschoolers.

 College career fairs occur frequently in the fall.
 The National Association for College Admission Counseling lists the schedules for major fairs (Portland is among the list), and the North American Coalition for Christian Admission Professionals has a listing of fairs for Christian colleges.
 Also see Homeschooler College Fairs for their schedule of available fairs and college search.